zulip/zulip/docs/analytics.md

 ### Setup and Testing

 The main testing approach for the /stats page UI is manual testing.
-For UI testing, you want a comprehensive initial data set; you can use `manage.py populate_analytics_db` to set up, login as the shylock user, and then go to /stats.
+For UI testing, you want a comprehensive initial data set.
+You can create one by using the `./manage.py populate_analytics_db` command from the main `zulip` directory inside your development environment.

+Then, in the development server web UI, (logout if needed) and then login as the "shylock@analytics.ds" user; note that user's Zulip UI will be a bit broken, since it doesn't have other data populated properly.
+Finally, go to /stats to see the graphs with the prepopulated data.

 ### Adding or editing /stats graphs